-We measure the impact of this provision through target tracker % progress or P Scales, pre key stage foundations and track termly linking progress made to provision maps produced by the class teacher.
+We measure the impact of this provision through Pira and Puma, Star reader and Key Stage tests progress or P Scales, pre key stage foundations and track termly linking progress made to provision maps produced by the class teacher.
 We also measure the impact of Thrive/ Trauma Informed schools using individual screenings on Motional online.